JeffDeCola/my-cheat-sheets/software/development/software-architectures/messaging/protobuf-cheat-sheet/README.md

 protoc --version
 ```

+Almost done, now we need the libraries and the protobuf compile
+for your language.

 ## INSTALL LIBRARIES FOR GO

 ```bash
 go get -u github.com/golang/protobuf/protoc-gen-go
 ```

+This will,

-This will get the libraries and
+* Get the libraries and place in /src/github.com/golang/protobuf
-place `protoc-gen-go` in `$GOPATH/bin/protoc-gen-go`.
+* Place `protoc-gen-go` binary (used for protoc) in `$GOPATH/bin/protoc-gen-go`

-## .PROTO FILE (VER3)
+## 1. DEFINE - .proto FILE

 The .proto file defines the message format
 in readable form.
+We are using version 3 or
+`proto3` of this file format.

-As an example I use in my repo
+As an example that I use in my repo
 [my-go-examples](https://github.com/JeffDeCola/my-go-examples/tree/master/messaging/protobuf)

 ```txt